Project Facts & Timeline

 PROJECT OVERVIEW: SYLVAN SOLAR

 The Sylvan Solar Project is a proposed 220-megawatt (MW) industrial-scale solar energy facility spanning approximately 2,400 acres of land in southern Newaygo County.
 Developed by Sylvan Solar, LLC (a subsidiary of the AES Corporation which is currently being acquired by a BlackRock-led consortium), the project is designed to include roughly 1,500 acres of fenced-in solar arrays across both Sheridan Charter Township and Garfield Township.
 The project has met significant local opposition due to its scale and the proposed conversion of high-quality agricultural land into an industrial zone.
-Currently, the project is in a critical legal phase as the developer will likely seek to bypass Garfield Township's local denial by utilizing the state-level override process established by Public Act 233.
+Currently, the project is in a critical legal phase as the developer intends to bypass Garfield Township's local denial by utilizing the state-level override process established by Public Act 233 and force the project on both townships.

 PUBLIC ACT 233